Image Handling

 “Midsaggital section of rat cerebellum, captured using confocal imaging.
 Section shows inositol trisphosphate receptor (IP3R) labelled in green, DNA in blue, and synaptophysin in magenta.
 Honorable Mention, 2010 Olympus BioScapes Digital Imaging Competition®.”

-We might want to, for example, determine the relative amounts of IP3R, DNA and synaptophysin in this image.
-This tutorial will guide you through some of the steps to get you started with processing images of all sorts using Python.
-At the end, you will have the opportunity to come back to this image example and perform some analysis of your own.
+Given this information, we might want to determine the relative amounts of IP3R, DNA and synaptophysin in this image.
+This tutorial will guide you through some of the steps to get you started with processing images of all types, using Python.
+You can then refer back to this image analysis example, and perform some analyses of your own.

 Reading and Plotting a 2-dimensional Image